 No-Code and Progressive Activation in Government Resource Planning

-One of our customers, a few years ago, said to me: “all governments think that they’re different, but we’re really different!”
-If there’s one thing that we’ve learned after almost 40 years exclusively dealing with the public sector, it’s that government processes are different.
-Different among governments.
+If there’s one thing that FreeBalance has learned after almost 40 years exclusively dealing with the public sector, it’s that government processes are different.
+Different amongst governments.
 Different within governments.
 Very different from businesses.
 And, constantly changing.

 Most COTS software used for Government Resource Planning (GRP) requires significant code customization.
 Software development, typically using proprietary programming languages, enables governments to support custom requirements.
 But, at a cost.

-- Vertical market quick starts to facilitate implementation, although there are few applicable for public sectors
+- Vertical market quick starts to facilitate implementation, although few applicable for public sector

-- ‘Best-practices’, primarily from the private sector, built into software that might be applicable to some government functions, as long as legal reform is not required
+- ‘Best-practices’, primarily from the private sector, built into software that might be applicable to some government functions, as long as no legal reform is required

-Governments acquire significant and compounding technical debt via full code customization.
-Low-code customization also increases technical debt.
+Governments acquire significant and compounding technical debt via full code and low code customizations.

 Technical debt includes: